scolladon/sfdx-git-delta/README.md

 ### Scenario:

-Let’s take to following scenario:
+Let’s take a look at the following scenario:

 > ***The CI pipelines deploys the sources to Production anytime there is a new commit in the master branch.***